 I’m Nicole, by the way.

 For several years my financial focus has been getting rid of debt.
-So after paying it off, I find myself in the odd position of figuring answering the question, ” What now?”
+So after paying it off, I find myself in the surprisingly uncomfortable position of answering the question, ” What now?”

-Up until this point, I’ve been documenting my journey over on Youtube, but I think the blog will allow me to be more open and honest.
+Up until this point, I’ve been documenting my journey over on Youtube, but I think the blog will allow me to be more open and honest along my journey.

-I consider myself frugal by nature and I’ve used frugality as a tool to help me accelerate paying off debt.
+I’m frugal by nature and I see frugality as a tool to help accelerate my financial goals.

-Many times, frugality is viewed with negativity and I’d like to change that narrative.
+Frugality is often viewed negatively and I’d like to change that narrative.

 That’s why this blog is called Frugal Chic Life.